Blog Weight Loss Do You Weigh More After Working Out? Why This Happens and Why You Shouldn’t Be Concerned

 Increase In Appetite

-Another reason that some people gain weight is because their appetite drastically increases after a tough workout.
+Another reason some people gain weight is because their appetite increases after a tough workout.
 It makes sense that your body would be hungry after burning all of that energy.
-Without self-control it can be easy to get carried away with eating, which means you might end up consuming more calories than usual and will ultimately negatively affect your weight.
+Without self-control, it can be easy to get carried away with eating, which means you may end up consuming more calories than usual, and this can ultimately affect your weight.

 See also